irinadidid/baking-project/README.md

 # baking-project
 I started baking in the beginning of the pandemic in 2020.
 I was wondering what makes a cookie so crunchy, a bread that fluffy and a cake so spongy.
-So I decided to work on a project that will shed the light on a magic behind backing.
+So I decided to work on a project that will shed the light on a magic behind baking.

 Baking project is an exploratory data analysis followed by a charecter-level LSTM RNN trained on ~ 26k recipes from Kaggle dataset.